15 greatest Renaissance paintings: masterpieces that shaped art history

 • Painted: 1495-1498

-Leonardo da Vinci's The Last Supper is also one of the works that highly shaped art history.
+Leonardo da Vinci's The Last Supper is also one of the works that have highly shaped art history.
 It depicts Jesus’s final meal with his twelve disciples.
 The piece shows how shocked the disciples were when Jesus Christ announced that one of them was going to betray him before sunrise.
 It also shows the personalities of each apostle.

 3. Lamentation of Christ